cyberoblivion/co-blog/_posts/2024-10-22-windows-11-guest-on-linux-kvm.markdown

 ---
 layout: post
-title:  "Running Windows 11 on a Linux KVM"
+title:  "How to run Windows 11 on a Linux KVM"
 date:   2024-10-22 20:34:44 -0400
 categories: kvm
 bootstrap-enabled: false